 The food infrastructure we are creating will strengthen the food web by adding beneficial diversity.
 This is good for our health and good for the food species themselves.
 Our early ancestors are known to have eaten over 10,000 species of plants.
 Today, the vast majority of the food produced in the world comes from just six species: wheat, rice, corn, soybeans, potatoes and cassava.
 Most of this is not consumed directly, but either processed into starch, flour, or sugar, and/or used as livestock feed.
 Each of these crops, and many others grown on smaller scales, have related species that are close genetic relatives with which they could potentially interbreed.
 This interbreeding can increase resistance to pests and diseases and help to express new and beneficial traits of the species.

 ONE EXAMPLE WITH POSSIBILITY

 Here’s just one example of how an organization like ours could help to strengthen the food web.
-Corn ( Zea mays) was for many years though to be the only member of the genus Zea.
+Corn (Zea mays) was for many years thought to be the only member of the genus Zea.
 Scientists, however, discovered a weedy relative (Zea diploperennis) at the edge of a farmers field in Mexico.
 It only grows in a few locations covering a few square miles but this species, unlike corn, is perennial, sprouting back from the roots each year.
 It hybridizes with corn, and opens the possibility of breeding perennial corn, which would not need to be replanted each spring.
 The possibilities from this are broad and just one example of how private exploration of regenerative and biodiversity expanding practices could provide benefits for many.